tedtkang/tedtkang/README.md

-# tedtkang
+# rails-webapp-base
-code for tedtkang.com
-- should mostly just be some static pages
+some base architecture for making a rails webapp